Someone Else’s Information on My Credit Report

 Who made this mistake?

 Under the Fair Credit Reporting Act, you are entitled to economic damages that you have suffered as a result of this.
 You are entitled to emotional damages that you have suffered as a result of this.
-Finally, you are entitled to your attorney's fees and cost when this happens to you.
+Finally, you are entitled to your attorney's fees and costs when this happens to you.
 Therefore, you will not have to pay out-of-pocket expenses for your attorney to handle the credit reporting company or credit reporting agencies doing you wrong.

-First, you will want to check your credit report and review your report or inaccurate information.
-You can a free credit report every 12 months from annualcreditreport.com.
-Second, you will need to dispute directly to each credit bureau the incorrect information on your credit report.
-You should do so I mail using a certified mail return receipt when disputing to a consumer credit reporting company.
-Within 30 days or now during covid-19 45 days, you should receive a response to tell you what the status of your dispute is.
+Second, you will need to dispute any incorrect information directly with each of the major credit bureaus.
+You should do so by mail using certified mail with a return receipt when disputing with a consumer credit reporting company.
+Within 30 days, you should receive a response to tell you what the status of your dispute is.

 What do I do if someone else's name is on my credit report?